posthtml/posthtml-base-url/README.md

 ## Absolute URLs

-If the value to be replaced is an URL, the plugin will not modify it.
+If the target attribute value is an URL, the plugin will not modify it.

+If the prefix string to prepend to the target attribute value is an URL, the two strings will be concatenated.

+## Relative paths

+If both the prefix and the attribute value are relative paths, the plugin will intelligently join the paths instead of simply concatenating them.

 ## Options